ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 In broadcast mode, the audio signal decoded by the NMP can be directly transmitted to the corresponding audio equipment via the SPEAKER and AUDIO OUT interfaces.

 For digital audio signals, they need to be processed through the HDMI OUT A port.
-During the broadcasting, only device (IFP, for example) connected to HDMI OUT A will have audio output.
+During the broadcasting, only the device (IFP, for example) connected to HDMI OUT A will have audio output.
 IFPs connected to HDMI OUT B and C will not receive audio.

 <img src="./img/note.png" />**Note**: